0ksks/memematch/slides.md

 </v-click>

 <!--
-Let me show you how this works in practice.
+Let me show you how this works in practice. <click>
 Watch how users simply describe their feelings, and the system responds with perfectly matched memes while showing its reasoning process in real-time.
 -->

 ---